EnricGDV/Research-TDD/README.md

 ![](Docs/lego.gif)

-Apart from coders, the rest of the team also benefits from knowing the TDD as it specifies every piece of hardware or software to use in the process and lets them know the limits of what they can make or design.
+Apart from coders, the rest of the team also benefits from having the TDD as it specifies every piece of hardware and software to be used in the process and lets them know the limits of what they can make or design.
-Without a TDD, a project is almost undoubtedly going to suffer from lacking information about its limitations, scope and procedures to stick to when it comes to coding.
+Without a TDD, a project is almost undoubtedly going to suffer from a lack of information about the limitations, scope and procedures to stick to when it comes to coding.

 ## Approaches
 Once we understand the importance of making a TDD for our project, we should search for references from other teams that have similar needs to ours in order to find a proper structure and really understand what this document is about.
+There's no absolute convention for the TDD, but there are shared needs in projects of the same field that lead to similar solutions.

 ### In Software
 For software creation in general, [TDDs](https://medium.com/machine-words/writing-technical-design-docs-revisited-850d36570ec) are very related to research and the functionality of the code itself: the questions and the answers the program wants to provide.
-However, in essence, the template for any TDD follows the same logical order that goes from what we want to do to what platform do we do it for, how we do it, where we do it and how we deliver it.
+However, in essence, the template for any TDD still follows the logical order that goes as following:
+- What do we want to do?
+- What platform do we do it for?
+- How do we do it?
+- Where do we do it?
+- How do we deliver it?

 ![](Docs/software.gif)

 (for more examples go to [Bibliography](https://enricgdv.github.io/Research-TDD/#bibliography))

 ### In Games
-In game creation [TDDs](https://github.com/GameDesign/Zero/wiki/Technical-Design-Document#Game_Overview) is where we can find examples similar to what our document should be like.
+In game creation [TDDs](https://github.com/GameDesign/Zero/wiki/Technical-Design-Document#Game_Overview) are where we can find examples similar to what our document should be like.
 We can see different structures depending on what the focus is, however, most examples you can find will follow the same important bullet points.
-One important thing to take into account, though, is that our project's scope is very different from big productions and there are technical differences between genres, platforms, artstyles...
+One important thing to take into account, though, is that our project's scope is very different from big productions.
+There are also big technical differences between different genres, platforms, artstyles...
 ![](Docs/games.gif)

 (for more examples go to [Bibliography](https://enricgdv.github.io/Research-TDD/#bibliography))

 ### In this Subject
-Finally, we need to know that we are not the only ones that have done this project and we can look back to see what [TDD](https://github.com/DevCrumbs/Warcraft-II/wiki/7.-Tech-Design-Document) proposals other students came up with in past years for a situation nearer to the scope of our own project.
+Finally, we need to know that we are not the only ones that have done this kind of project and we can look back to see what [TDD](https://github.com/DevCrumbs/Warcraft-II/wiki/7.-Tech-Design-Document) proposals other students came up with in past years for a situation nearer to ours.
 The point of this is NOT copying, but learning from them and improving their proposals.

 ![Image](Docs/this_subject.jpg)

 (for more examples go to [Bibliography](https://enricgdv.github.io/Research-TDD/#bibliography))

 ## My Solution
-After my research through different structures proposed online, I arrived to the following TDD template:
+After my research through different structures found online, I arrived to the following TDD template:

 ### 1 Introduction
 Includes the name of the game, the team members, a brief description (genre, main mechanics, feel...), the code language and the licensing.